 Try a wide, short dress

-This look can be easiest to pull of with a wider, short dress that rests on the middle of your upper legs (like mine below).
+This look can be easiest to pull of with a wider, short dress that rests on the middle of your upper legs (like mine above).

 However, other options can work well too, including longer peplums and longer dresses.

 Check out this sleeveless dress you can wear with this similar pair of jeans, sandals and hat.

 Longer dresses are a bit trickier to wear over pants as you’re breaking the rule of thirds, so silhouttes tend to be a little less flattering.
 However, you can wear them in different ways.

 I’m loving wearing this longer dress as a sleeveless vest over my jumpsuit.

 Recreate my look above with this similar jumpsuit, long vest, sandals and tote.

 You can choose to surrender your waist by wearing a tunic or dress which skims over it, or choose a style which nips in at the waist.
 Both options will work if you add enough structure in your outfits (see above examples).

 If you dress is wide or has slits, you can be creative in other ways, like tying a knot.